Dre Campbell Farm

 Adult moths are not the cause of the defoliation of trees.
 But these traps can help limit the breeding stage and reduce egg production.

-The traps are baited with pheromone lures and should be used with them.
-Both have been produced especially to help control the gypsy moth population.
+The traps are baited with pheromone lures for the best result.
+These traps and lures have been produced, especially to help control the gypsy moth population.

 Follow the instructions that come with your purchase on how to assemble.
-Hang the trees when the pests are active.
+Hang them in the trees when the pests are active.

 8. Molt-X

-This product is an effective knockdown spray.
-It contains 3% azadirachtin, a compound derived from the seed of the neem tree.
+This product is an effective knock-down spray.
+It contains 3% azadirachtin, a chemical compound derived from the seed of the neem tree.

 You can use it as a foliar spray or for drenching the soil around potted plants and trees.
 Moreover, it will not leave a residue on flowers or leaves.